pfeatherstone/tinyyolo/README.md

 * `models.py`: contains all the Yolo models, which automatically calculate loss when targets are provided in forward function.
 * `assigner.cpp`: contains various sample assignment algorithms written in pure Pytorch C++
-* `test.py`: tests the models with pretrained weights from darknet, ultralytics and Yolov7.
+* `test.py`: tests the models with pretrained weights from darknet, ultralytics, Yolov6 and Yolov7 official repos.
 * `train_coco.py`: an example training script that trains on COCO using [lightning](https://lightning.ai/)

 ## Models ##